jplattel/jplattel.nl/content/post/2023-05-11-writing-swift-ui-mac-os-x-apps-with-chat-gpt.md

 - If you have more then a couple of windows open, copy/pasting files becomes a hassle and a mess...
 - When re-organizing files it's hard to keep an overview (related to the one above)

-So I opened XCode (i did it before a couple of times and after a couple of hours of tinkering I felt defeated..).
+So I opened XCode, choose SwiftUI for a mac application and (I did it before a couple of times and after a couple of hours of tinkering I felt defeated..).
 I felt confident I could at least make it towards a simple app..
 And low and behold after a couple of evenings I had an interface that would show folders in a column view...

 Right now I'm about ~40 hours in and I'm adding small features like cross copy/pasting across columns, keeping a selection as well as opening folders as columns if right-clicking with a command key pressed.
 Here's what it looks like!